-ANTH 28200 – Introduction to LGBT Studies: Credit Hours: 3.00 This course offers students an introduction to the interdisciplinary study of lesbian, gay, bisexual, transgender and queer lives.
+ANTH 28200 – Introduction to LGBTQ Studies: Credit Hours: 3.00 This course offers students an introduction to the interdisciplinary study of lesbian, gay, bisexual, transgender and queer lives.
 It provides a basic grounding in theories of sexuality and LGBT histories, identities, and movements in the U.S. and globally.
 No prerequisites.

 ANTH 30500 - Ethnographic Methods: Credit Hours: 3.00.
 This course introduces students to the basic methods of ethnographic research: the collection, analysis, and presentation of data derived from the systematic, direct observation of human behavior and interviewing of key informants.
 Students are required to complete a field project.

 ANTH 30600 - Quantitative Methods For Anthropological Research: Credit Hours: 3.00.
 This course provides an introduction to the broad statistical methods used throughout the 4-fields of Anthropology.
 It covers elementary probability theory, basic concepts of statistical inference and study design.
 The course will motivate statistical methods through data analysis and visualization.
 It is designed for students who intend to focus in an anthropological discipline.
 It would also benefit a variety of students interested in 1) quantitative science literacy and planning for graduate work, 2) joining the workforce and becoming part of the educated citizenry.
 There are no pre-requisites from the Statistics or Mathematics Departments.